Wave Front Sets of Reductive Lie Group Representations II: Applications to Induction Problems

 must contain an unbounded subset of $\eta\in \mathcal{C}$.
 However, since we are intersecting $\mathcal{C}'$ with a $G$ invariant set, the above set is independent of $u\in U$.
 In particular, $(e,\eta)$ occurs in the set for an unbounded subset of $\eta\in \mathcal{C}$ and

 is unbounded.
 The Lemma follows. \end{proof}

 Next, we give an application of this result.
 We begin with the case where $\tau$ is an involution of $G$, $G^{\tau}\subset G$ is the symmetric subgroup of fixed points of $\tau$, and $H\subset G^{\tau}$ is a closed, unimodular subgroup.
 The decomposition of $L^2(G/G^{\tau})$ is already quite well understood.
 The representations of $G$ occurring discretely in $L^2(G/G^{\tau})$ were classified by Flensted-Jensen and Matsuki-Oshima \cite{FJ80}, \cite{MO84}; see also the exposition of Vogan \cite{Vo88}, which describes these representations in terms that are useful for our purposes.
-The full Plancherel formula was announced by Oshima in the late 1980s; proofs were later written up by Delorme \cite{De98} and van den Ban-Schlichtkrull \cite{BS05a}, \cite{BS05b}.
+Proofs of the full Plancherel formula were given by Delorme \cite{De98} and van den Ban-Schlichtkrull \cite{BS05a}, \cite{BS05b}.

 Now, suppose $H\subset G^{\tau}$ is a closed, unimodular subgroup.
 One can ask about the decomposition of $L^2(G/H)$ into irreducibles; in particular, one can ask about the irreducible representations of $G$ occurring discretely in $L^2(G/H)$.
 Some results in this vein were given by Kobayashi \cite{Ko98}.
 We give a different yet analogous result.